 Blenheim Palace

 This year’s Halloween at Blenheim Palace promises new thrills and chills in the grounds of one of Britain’s most impressive palaces.
-Follow the Halloween trail to discover wicked witches, sinister scarecrows, the colossal King of the Pumpkins and Dr Frankenstein’s electrifying lab.
-There’s hot chocolate to warm up with or you can indulge in a Halloween-themed afternoon tea.
+Follow the all-new Halloween trail to discover a medieval dungeon, towering skeletons, giant spiderwebs and a cursed tomb where the dead come to life.
+There’s hot chocolate to warm up with or indulge in a Halloween-themed afternoon tea.

 Berkeley Castle